 I’m not quite sure how the image became double-exposed, and the customer didn’t know either.
 Close inspection suggested that the images originated from a scan of a film print, so the flaw might have been introduced inside the film camera, at the lab during development or printing, or at some point during the scanning process.

 Here’s an example photo that I whipped up with Photoshop showing a nearly identical double-exposure flaw.
-To make it, I duplicated the image in another layer, reduce its opacity to 50%, and shifted it a bit.
+To make it, I duplicated the image in another layer, reduced its opacity to 50%, and shifted it a bit.
 The net effect is about the same as was shown in the photo the customer submitted.